violigon/violigon/README.md

     </table>
 </center>

-Hi, I'm a software, hardware developer and a level designer.
+Hi, I'm a software and hardware developer.

 Where to find me? 🔍